Protonull/BonkersVarargsCompileTest/README.md

   inference by making it explicit removes the problem.
 (It does.)

-There's something in particular about type-inference within an auto-generated varargs array that the compiler just does not like.
+There's something in particular about type-inference within an auto-generated varargs array that the compiler just does not like, and causes compilation time to massively suffer.

 ## How to run